jhriv/vagrant-as-infrastructure/README.md

 ## Roles

 If `roles.yml` or `config/roles.yml` exists, the listed roles will be downloaded from Galaxy.
 If both exist, then `roles.yml` will take precedence.

 ## Hosts and Groups

 The inventory will group related hosts into groups.
-Related hosts all share the same prefix. web-1, web-2, web-3 will all be a part of [web].
-Only the last suffix is considered. web-east-1 would be in only [web-east].
+Related hosts all share the same prefix. `web-1`, `web-2`, `web-3` will all be a part of `[web]`.
+Only the last suffix is considered. `web-east-1` would be in only `[web-east]`.

+## etc-hosts

+Update all guests' `/etc/hosts` with all other guests' internal networking IPs to allow name-based addressing without relying on external DNS.

 ## Caveats

 The `clean-roles` target will clean _all_ the roles, even ones manually installed.

 The `ip` target may fail on non-Linux guests.

+The `update` target will overwrite the Makefile.

+The `etc-hosts` target works best when there is only one additional interface.